 Circa 1997, the Newell household, Warrensburg, NY.

 I spend most of my evenings reading or working on my computer (my first PC).
 My wife, Diane, spends her evenings working in the kitchen.
 Well, it’s not just a kitchen.
-Imagine a kitchen inside a walk-in closet, now shove in a washing machine, dryer and all the cleaning supplies you own.
+It's a walk-in closet with a washing machine, dryer, and all the cleaning supplies we own.
 This is our kitchen.
 It is an erupting volcano of young family life and it’s the first thing you see when you enter our house.

 If there’s been a shopping trip in the past hour, we think about cooking dinner rather than heating a frozen one.
 Every once in a while, I'll cook, but it’s the last job I'll do before sitting down with a glass of wine; thereafter, I'm done working.
 Diane has a glass of wine with dinner too, but she keeps right on going well past midnight.
 This secret power, or access to it, is shared by all her Italian ancestors.
 Maybe it’s because they drink wine standing up.
 I don't know, whatever it is, I don't have it.

 It's 10:00 pm; The kids are in bed, and I'm headed there too.
 The bedtime routine is over for us.
 For Diane, the 4-hour routine has just begun.

 It's 11:00 pm: The kids and I are asleep.
 Diane finishes the kitchen work and checks out the school lunch menu.
 Though the kids will eat anything, she thinks, "Yuck” and begins making boxed lunches.
 She’ll set out milk money for each kid.
 Counting nickels reminds her of tomorrow’s weekly bake sale so she preheats the oven and pulls out the cookie mix.